 This is a measuring instrument for determining semester unit equivalents for non-course professional work and activity.
 The purpose of the instrument is essentially to provide more options to faculty members at Santa Barbara City College for their own enrichment and advancement along professional growth lines.

 The areas that constitute officially recognized professional development and growth are Education, Research and Creative Activity and Professional Activities.
 Other areas for professional development are available, but these are approved as those translatable for salary advancements.

-(c) Non-course work shall apply for class transfer only and not for initial salary placement at the time of hiring.
+c) Non-course work shall apply for class advancement only and not for initial salary placement at the time of hiring.

-(d) Applications for class transfers as a result of approved non-course credit shall be made in accordance with the District's Salary Class Transfer Policy and Procedures (Section 2.16.2), and must first be approved by the applicant's department, Division Dean and Vice President prior to submission to the Academic Policies Committee.
+d) Applications for class advancements as a result of approved non-course credit shall be made in accordance with the District's Salary Class Advancement Policy and Procedures (Section 2.17.2), and must first be approved by the applicant's department, Division Dean and Vice President prior to submission to the Academic Policies Committee.

 Research and Creative Activity